fbpx

 Subject Overview

-A state of wellbeing is defined as every individual having the opportunity to realise their own potential, cope with the normal stresses of life, work productively and fruitfully and make a contribution to their community.
-Rapidly evolving knowledge based on a person’s lived experience, research evidence and the emergence of new technologies are forcing revision of historical truths, beliefs, traditions and approaches to mental health and wellness.
+A state of mental wellbeing is defined as every individual having the opportunity to realise their own potential, cope with the normal stresses of life and make a positive contribution to their community.
+Mental health is deeply interconnected with one’s relationships, environment, and broader social context.
+Rapidly evolving knowledge based on a person’s lived experiences, research evidence and the emergence of new technologies, challenges traditional beliefs encouraging us to rethink our approaches to mental health and wellness.
+This subject explores recent developments in our understanding of mental health and wellbeing, including significant challenges, their impact on the lives of individuals and their families, and how people can be supported in cultivating resilience, meaning and wellbeing through compassionate care and mental health support.

 Learning Outcomes